UN seeks extension of key Ukraine-Russia wartime grain deal – KION546

 Associated Press

 GENEVA (AP) — Senior U.N. officials are hosting Russian envoys in Geneva in a bid to extend an export agreement amid the war with Ukraine and prevent a potential new spike in world food prices.
 The meeting is taking place on Monday.
 Ukraine and Russia struck a deal last July despite being at war.
-It allows Ukraine as one of the world’s key breadbaskets to ship grain from its Black Sea ports and permits Russia to export food and fertilizers.
+It allows Ukraine as one of the world’s key breadbaskets to ship food and fertilizer from three of its Black Sea ports.
 The 120-day agreement that helped take some of the sting out of rising global food prices was renewed last November.
 That extension expires on Saturday.
-Moscow has been frustrated that a parallel deal to allow exports of Russian ammonia used for fertilizer hasn’t taken effect.
+Moscow has been frustrated that a parallel deal to allow exports of Russian food and fertilizer has had little effect.